gokerDEV/prof-warlock/README.md

 - ✅ Parses your email content
 - ✅ Validates all required fields
 - ✅ Geocodes your birth location
+- ✅ Calculates planetary positions
+- ✅ Analyzes distributions and aspects
 - ✅ Generates your natal chart

 ### 3. Receive Your Chart
 Within moments, you'll receive:
 - 📧 A reply email with your natal chart attached
 - 🖼️ High-quality A3 PNG poster (2480x3508px)
-- 🎨 Professional monochrome design
+- 🎨 Professional monochrome design featuring:
+  - Main natal chart with house divisions
+  - Aspect matrix showing planetary relationships
+  - Distribution analysis for elements, modalities, polarities, and hemispheres
-- 📍 Your coordinates and birth details beautifully formatted
+  - Your birth details beautifully formatted
+  - Artistic theme with placeholders

 ### Error Handling
 If information is missing, you'll receive a helpful email with the exact format needed: